Spain moves to freeze Swiss accounts of ruling party ex-treasurer

 In January, El Pais newspaper published what it said were copies of secret ledgers that Barcenas maintained for years, allegedly showing cash donations from construction magnates which were redistributed to party leaders.

-Barcenas, who stepped down as treasurer in 2009, held up to 38 million euros ($50 million) in Swiss bank accounts, according to court documents.
+Barcenas, who stepped down as treasurer in 2009, held up to 38 million euros (32.9 million pounds) in Swiss bank accounts, according to court documents.

 Barcenas has denied any wrongdoing.